sgovardhanck/News-API-NodeJS-handlebars-JavaScript-CSS/README.md

 npm i axios
 npm i express-handlebars
-use the api key from the 'newsapikey.txt' file the CSS files and images are stored in the public directory
+use the api key from the 'newsapikey.txt' file the CSS files and images are stored in the public directory.